Jonathan’s Discovery

 Verification

-Our ability to create several partial projections, using strut color combinations familiar from projecting other 4D polytopes like the 120-cell and 600-cell, served as very compelling yet still circumstantial evidence that the projections represented a legitimate CRF polytope.
+Our ability to create several partial projections, using strut color combinations familiar from projecting other 4D polytopes like the 120-cell and 600-cell, served as very compelling, yet still circumstantial, evidence that the projections represented a legitimate CRF polytope.

 Nonetheless, I promised Jonathan that I would try to reconstruct the full 4-dimensional vertex dataset.
 In the general case, reconstructing a 4D object from a 3D projection is impossible, since information is lost.
 However, this kind of polytope lets us make several assumptions that I believed would allow it.
 The convexity of the polytope and its 3D cells and 2D faces is one such attribute.
 Another is the planarity of faces, and finally, the uniformity of edge lengths is central.

 If you know how to import vZome’s Simple Mesh JSON format, you can try your hand at different projections in vZome.
 You can download the JSON file here.
-If you own Stella4D, you might also try the 4D OFF file I have exported, but bear in mind that I have not tried this file, and it is missing a number of cells, so convexity tests will fail.